Medically reviewed on March 27, 2018

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of methotrexate can be fatal.

-Do not receive a "live" vaccine while using methotrexate, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Do not receive a "live" vaccine while using Xatmep, or you could develop a serious infection.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 This medicine can pass into body fluids (urine, feces, vomit).
 Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.